KojoDesign/next-boilerplate/docs/icons.md

 pnpm add @iconify-json/mdi # Adds the Material Design Icons pack
 ```

-then use it Astro or React components:
+then use it React components:

 ```ts
 import Close from "~icons/mdi/close";